 The ILRS was organized as one of the IAG measurement services in 1998.
 The service collects, merges, analyzes, archives and distributes Satellite Laser Ranging (SLR) and Lunar Laser Ranging (LLR) observation data sets to satisfy the objectives of scientific, engineering, and operational applications and programs.
-The basic observable is the precise time-of-flight of an ultrashort laser pulse to and from a retroreflector array on a satellite.
-The Service also produces analogous lunar ranging observations.
-These data sets are used by the ILRS to generate fundamental data products, including: accurate satellite ephemerides, Earth orientation parameters, three-dimensional coordinates and velocities of the ILRS tracking stations, time-varying geocenter coordinates, static and time-varying coefficients of the Earth's gravity field, fundamental physical constants, lunar ephemerides and librations, and lunar orientation parameters.
+The basic observables are the precise two-way time-of-flight of an ultrashort laser pulse to a retroreflector array on a satellite or the Moon and the one-way time of flight to a space borne receiver (transponder).
+These data sets are made available to the community and are also used by the ILRS to generate fundamental data products, including: accurate satellite ephemerides, Earth orientation parameters, three-dimensional coordinates and velocities of the ILRS tracking stations, time-varying geocenter coordinates, static and time-varying coefficients of the Earth's gravity field, fundamental physical constants, lunar ephemerides and librations, and lunar orientation parameters.
 The ILRS generates a standard weekly product of station positions and Earth orientation for submission to the IERS, and produces LAGEOS combination solutions for maintenance of the International Terrestrial Reference Frame (ITRF).
 The ILRS participates in the Global Geodetic Observing System (GGOS) organized under the IAG.